On the statistics of random-to-top shuffles: Fixed Points

 \section{Fixed Points}

-The purpose of this section is to investigate the limiting distribution of the number of fixed points of iterated random-to-top shuffles.
-We will find the expected number of fixed points by using combinatorics to calculate the return probabilities of each of the $n$ cards to their respective starting position.
-Then, we will develop the theory needed to prove Theorem $\ref{fixed points main}$, and conclude with the proof.
+We begin by giving a combinatorial proof of the expected number of fixed points, based on the return probabilities of individual cards.
+We then develop the additional ingredients needed to prove Theorem~\ref{fixed points main} and conclude with the proof of that result.

-In her PhD thesis \cite{Pehlivan}, Lerna Pehlivan has three proofs of the expected number of fixed points after iterated random-to-top shuffles.
-Pehlivan shows that
+In her PhD thesis, Pehlivan \cite{Pehlivan} gave three proofs of the formula for the expected number of fixed points after iterated random-to-top shuffles.
+She showed that

-As summarized by Diaconis and Fulman \cite{MathofShufflingCards}, Pehlivan's first proof uses an explicit formula for the chance of a permutation after $r$ shuffles.
-Her second proof finds the position matrix of a single top-to-random shuffle, diagonalizes it, and takes the sum of the $r$th powers of the eigenvalues.
-Her third proof uses representation theory.
-We saw the elegant formula in Equation $\ref{expected fixed points Pehlivan}$ and wondered if there was a combinatorial way to prove it.
-We will obtain a proof in this manner by exhibiting the combinatorial structure of a card returning to its original position in the deck.
-We derive explicit return probabilities for each card.
-The expected number of fixed points will follow.
+As summarized by Diaconis and Fulman \cite{MathofShufflingCards}, Pehlivan's first proof used an explicit formula for the chance of a permutation after $r$ shuffles, her second proof used the eigenvalues of the transition matrix of a single shuffle, and her third used representation theory.
+The simplicity of Equation \eqref{expected fixed points Pehlivan} suggests that there should also be a direct combinatorial argument.
+We obtain such a proof by analyzing the return probability of each card to its original position. \begin{proposition} Let $W_{r,k}$ be the event that, after $r$ random-to-top shuffles, card $k$ is in position $k$, i.e. $k$ is a fixed point of the permutation corresponding to the shuffled deck.
+Then

-\begin{proposition} Let $W^r_k$ be the event that after $r$ random-to-top shuffles, card $k$ is in position $k$.
-Then, we have
+where $K_{r,n}$ is the number of occupied boxes when $r$ balls are thrown independently and uniformly into $n$ boxes. \end{proposition} \begin{proof} Let $A_{r,k}$ be the event that at least one of the cards in $\{k,k+1,\ldots,n\}$ has been moved to the top during the $r$ shuffles.
+If no card in $\{k,k+1,\ldots,n\}$ is ever selected, then card $k$ is certainly fixed.
+Since each shuffle selects one of the first $k-1$ cards with probability $(k-1)/n$, we have that $(A_{r,k})^c$ has probability $((k-1)/n)^r$.